 Arriving in Taipei

-Taipei has two airports nearby, Taoyuan Airport and Shongshan Airport.
+Taipei has two airports nearby, Taoyuan Airport and Songshan Airport.
 Most commuters usually arrive at Taoyuan Airport, which is Taipei’s International Airport.
-Luckily, no matter where you arrive, it is possible to get into the city centre quite easily, either by bus, taxi or MRT.
+Luckily, no matter where you arrive, accessing the city center is easy.

 How to Get Around Taipei

 Taipei is extremely easy to get around, and the best way to get anywhere in Taipei is to take the MRT (subway) or walk.
 If you don’t feel like walking, consider taking the Taipei sightseeing bus to see all the must-visit sights without planning a thing!

 Transport is an absolute breeze, so there’s no need to worry about getting from A to B.